 A student registering in a college-credit course on a not-for-credit basis will be enrolled in an audit status.
 Upon completion of the course, an X grade will be awarded with no impact on the student’s GPA.

 Audit students must meet the same admission standards as credit students.
 The student is responsible for determining from the instructor what participation, if any, will be required.
 In special circumstances, approval of the dean/director will be required to audit a particular course.
 Students registering for credit will have priority over auditing students when class size is a consideration.
-Students must complete the paperwork in the Department of Admissions and Enrollment Services.
+Students must pick up the audit form, complete and obtain the signature of the academic dean, and return the form to the Department of Admissions and Enrollment Services.

 Fees for courses audited are the same as for those courses taken for credit.
 Courses taken on an audit basis do not qualify for financial aid eligibility.
 Students who have not successfully completed their developmental courses may not audit those developmental courses.
 Students who have met developmental requirements through previous satisfactory grades or appropriate test scores may audit developmental classes.

-Until midterm, an instructor may administratively withdraw any audit student who excessively abuses the attendance policy.
+Until the published withdrawal deadline for the session, an instructor may administratively withdraw any audit student who excessively abuses the attendance policy.

 A student must declare audit status by the last day to drop courses and receive a refund (fifth day of classes).
 The enrollment will not be counted as an attempt for purposes of full cost or repeat course regulations.